Starfish-develop/Starfish/README.md

 # Speedups and improvements

+* each of the order samplers now does the evaluate() step for all other orders, even if they haven't changed.
+This is the simple thing to try right now.
+Since the evaluate() step was known to be quick before (look how quickly the chebyshevs went), repeating some of these calculations for the pre-factored matrices should be ok.

 * Fix the mean of c0's to 1?
 That way c0 is just a perturbation to the mean?